 Phased matches by parent on Ancestry

 If you and one or both of your parents have taken a DNA test on Ancestry, then you can view your matches automatically phased by parent on your DNA match list.
-Click “Groups” at the top of your list, and then you should be able to choose “Mother’s side” or “Father’s side”.
+Click “Groups” at the top of your list, and then you should be able to choose “Parent 1” or “Parent 2”.

-If you don’t have a parent that has tested, but you do have a close relative, such as an aunt, uncle, grandparent, or half-sibling, you can view your shared matches on Ancestry.
+If so, you can still “phase” your matches if you have a close relative, such as an aunt, uncle, grandparent, or half-sibling who has tested.
+You can do this by viewing your shared matches on Ancestry.
 This is not exactly the same as phasing by parent, but it performs a similar function.

 Phased matches by parent on 23andMe